QSBS Planning Strategies: Maximizing Qualified Small Business Stock Tax Benefits

 Key Takeaways

-Understand holding periods: Plan for minimum holding periods and graduated exclusions
+- Understand holding periods: Strategic planning around minimum holding periods and graduated exclusions is vital.

-Consider estate planning: Gifts and death transfers preserve QSBS status
+- Consider estate planning: Effective strategies involve gifts and transfers at death to preserve QSBS status.

-Coordinate rollovers and exclusions: Plan use of Section 1045 and Section 1202
+- Coordinate rollovers and exclusions: Integrating Section 1045 and Section 1202 can optimize tax benefits.

 Sources and Citations